 - An infraclavicular brachial plexus block with improved needle visualization versus the traditional infraclavicular technique.

 - In the clip below, the needle has been passed behind the clavicle and is positioned just deep to the axillary artery.
 Injection of local anesthetic easily distends the fascial compartment (axillary sheath) and anesthetizes the posterior, lateral, and medial cords of the brachial plexus.
-The pleura can be seen in far deep field of the image.

 What we love about the RAPTIR: